RaginggYT/Gravity-Monke/README.md

 Simply download the DLL, put it in your BepInEx plugins folder, load Gorilla Tag and it should work!

-To change the gravity, go into the config file and change the "Gravity" value.
+To change the gravity, go over to the computer and click Enter on GravityMonke, then use the Left and Right arrows to change the number.
-If the game is loaded when you do this, you will need to turn the mod off on the Mod Status tab or Haunted Mod Menu, then turn it back on.

-Computer Interface support will come out in the future.
+IMPORTANT: Any number above 0 (1, 2, etc) will make you constantly float upwards.